Explosion heard from ship off the coast of Somalia, official says

 Somali pirates often prowl waters around Alula.
 In March,

-pirates hijacked an oil tanker, Aris 13, with eight Sri Lankan crew on board, the first time a commercial ship was commandeered in the region since 2012.
+they hijacked an oil tanker, Aris 13, with eight Sri Lankan crew on board, the first time a commercial ship was commandeered in the region since 2012.

 Several foreign navies, including from the European Union, China and others, often operate in the area as part of anti-piracy missions.

-(Reporting by Abdiqani Hassan; Writing by Elias Biryabarema; Editing by Paul Tait)
+Reporting by Abdiqani Hassan; additional reporting and writing by Elias Biryabarema; Editing by Paul Tait and Richard Balmforth